brody327/fitnesstrack.er/checklist.md

 routines

-POST /routines (*)
-Create a new routine

 PATCH /routines/:routineId (**)
 Update a routine, notably change public/private, the name, or the goal

 DELETE /routines/:routineId (**)
 Hard delete a routine.
 Make sure to delete all the routineActivities whose routine is the one being deleted.

-POST /routines/:routineId/activities
-Attach a single activity to a routine.
-Prevent duplication on (routineId, activityId) pair.

 routine_activities

 PATCH /routine_activities/:routineActivityId (**)
 Update the count or duration on the routine activity